misterff1/Gibs-on-Death/README.md

 Gibs on Death
 =================

-This script creates gibs at the players' location when you die.
+This script creates gibs at the player's location when you die.
 Both the killer and the killed player can see the Gibs by default